 The purpose of a ground wire on a light switch

 Some occupancy-sensing automatic light switches need a ground wire, but traditional toggle-type switches do not.
-They can do their job just fine with or without ground.
+They can do their job just fine with or without it.

 With an ordinary toggle switch like the ones on the right, the ground wire is strictly a safety feature.
 If you flip a switch with wet hands, having a ground connection reduces the chance of you shocking yourself.
 It doesn’t guarantee it, but it does reduce the chances.
 That’s why a light switch without ground isn’t the best idea, but it can still work.